Hyundai Kia Airbag Light Staying On: Meaning, Causes, & Troubleshooting

 Due to a damaged wire harness or damaged clockspring, the airbag light may develop a high resistance code.
 Do not use a multimeter to test airbag components because the multimeter may deploy the airbag, leading to injuries.

 Passenger Seat Sensor / Occupancy Sensor

-If the fault code (also referred to as Diagnostic Trouble Code -DTC) points to the passenger seat's weight sensor, first check the wires under the seat.
-The electrical connector for the seat occupancy sensor often gets disconnected due to the frequent seat movement.
-In some cases, the weight sensors need to be replaced to fix this specific Hyundai airbag light problem.
+If the fault code (also called Diagnostic Trouble Code -DTC) points to the passenger seat’s weight sensor, check the wires under the seat first.
+The electrical connector for the seat occupancy sensor often gets disconnected due to frequent seat movement.
+Sometimes, the weight sensors must be replaced to fix this specific Hyundai airbag light problem.